jamesusevitch/academic-kickstart/content/home/experience.md

   company_url = "http://www-personal.umich.edu/~dpanagou/labs/index.html"
   location = "Ann Arbor, Michigan" date_start = "2016-07-06"
-  date_end = ""
+  date_end = "2021-04-27"
   description = """
-  Perform cutting-edge research on control algorithms which preserve the safety and security of multi-agent systems.
-Responsibilities include:
+  Performed cutting-edge research on control algorithms which provably preserve the safety and security of multi-agent systems.

-  * Writing and submitting research publications to competitive, peer-reviewed conferences and journals
-  * Creating software solutions to implement cutting-edge multi-agent algorithm simulations in a Linux development environment using C++, Python, Matlab, and Robot Operating System (ROS)
+  * Developed and implemented leader-follower resilient trajectory tracking algorithm on six unmanned ground vehicles using C++, ROS, and Python in Ubuntu Linux environment
-  * Leading and mentoring teams of Masters students in creating hardware and software demonstrations of multi-robot algorithms
+  * Guided six master’s degree students in creating hardware and software demonstrations of multi-agent systems of unmanned ground and aerial vehicles using C++, Python, MATLAB, ROS in Linux environment
-  * Procuring hardware and software solutions for simulations and hardware demonstrations
+  * Designed and implemented custom benchmarking framework which tested over 33,600 mixed-integer linear programming optimization problems using MATLAB parallel processing and optimization toolboxes
+  * Published two journal articles and eight peer-reviewed conference articles with novel results in security of multi-agent control systems
+  * Designed course materials and trained students in multi-agent control algorithms for graduate-level aerospace course
+  * Saved over $85,000 in hardware expenses by procuring UAV / UGV platforms at fraction of cost of prior lab equipment while maintaining quality standards
   """

 [[experience]]